liferay/liferay-docs/userGuide/en/chapters/02-managing-pages.markdown

 #### Using a custom logo

 If you want to use your own logo for a specific site, use the Logo tab.
 Adding a custom logo is easy: select the Logo tab and browse to the location of your logo.
 Make sure that your logo fits the space in the top left corner of the theme you're using for your web site.
 If you don't, you could wind up with a site that's difficult to navigate, as other page elements are pushed aside to make way for the logo.

+In the logo tab, you can also choose whether or not to display the site name on the site.
+If you check the box labeled *Show Site Name* the site name will appear in the the top right corner of the page.
+This option is enabled by default, and cannot be disabled if the *Allow Site Administrators to set their own logo* option is disabled in *Portal Settings*.
+It is also not available on the default community -- only newly created communities and user pages have the option to have the name display.

 When you click on a specific page, some other options become available to you.